kiante-fernandez/Rhddmjags/jags_wiener_ubuntu.md

-## JAGS and JAGS-WIENER installation steps on Ubuntu
+## JAGS and JAGS-WIENER installation steps for OS

 #### 1. Install JAGS: